Multi-unit Auction over a Social Network: Multi-demand multi-unit diffusion auction

-The next two theorems are proved in Appendix~\ref{app:multi}.
-IR, ND, NW, efficiency, and $1/m$-weak efficiency in both theorems easily carry over from the single-demand case.
-The proof of truthfulness (IC and $\mu$-IC), however, requires a non-trivial justification: If a buyer $i\in B$ misreports her valuation vector $\vec{v_i}$, a group of buyers in $\widetilde{B}$, namely $i_1,\ldots,i_m$, may misreport their valuations {\em together}.
+\paragraph*{\bf The MUDAN-$m$ mechanism.} We show the MUDAN-$m$ mechanism has desirable properties (in Theorem~\ref{thm:mudan-m}).
+IR, ND, NW, and $1/m$-weak efficiency easily carry over from the single-demand case.
+The proof of IC, however, requires a non-trivial justification: If a buyer $i\in B$ misreports her valuation vector $\vec{v}_i$, a group of buyers in $\widetilde{B}$, namely $i_1,\ldots,i_m$, may misreport their valuations {\em together}.
 This amounts to a case of {\em collusion} among the buyers in $\widetilde{B}$, which is not accounted for in the single-demand case.
-Nevertheless, in Lem.~\ref{lem:mudan-m-ic} and Lem.~\ref{lem:mudar-m-ic} (App.~\ref{app:multi}), we show that the buyers in $B$ would not violate the truthfulness properties.
-In particular, our mechanisms ensure that at most one buyer $i_j$ where $1\leq j\leq m$ may be in the set $\PWin\setminus W$ for any $i\in B$ at any iteration, hence collusion does not give extra incentive for the buyers $i_1,\ldots,i_m$.
+Nevertheless, in Lemma~\ref{lem:mudan-m-ic} below, we show that the buyers in $B$ would not violate the truthfulness properties.
+In particular, our mechanism ensures that at most one buyer $i_j$ where $1\leq j\leq m$ may be in the set $\PWin\setminus W$ for any $i\in B$ at any iteration, hence collusion does not give extra incentive for the buyers $i_1,\ldots,i_m$.
+See the full proof in Appendix F.